himanshu-nagar-official/python-coding-editor/README.md

-# Online Coding Editor
+# Python Coding Editor

 ## Description

-The **Online Coding Editor** is a full-stack web application that allows users to write, run, and test Python code directly in the browser.
+The **Python Coding Editor** is a full-stack web application that allows users to write, run, and test Python code directly in the browser.
 It supports real-time code execution in a secure Docker environment and interactive terminal-like output.
 This platform is ideal for coding practice, demonstrations, and learning environments where simplicity and usability are key.
 The system provides an intuitive code editor with Python syntax highlighting and a separate terminal pane for outputs and inputs.

 ### Features